Convert images to the format you need

 How do you use the image converter?

-- Pick a format.
-Choose AVIF, WebP, PNG, JPG, JPEG, or BMP.
+- Choose the output format.
+Select AVIF, WebP, PNG, JPG, JPEG, or BMP when available.

 - Convert and download.
-Save each file, or download them all at once.
+Save individual results or download the converted batch.

 Which image format should you choose?